 2. Clean Thoroughly

-- I like to use basic saline solution, the kind you can get for $4-$5 at any pharmacy.
+- After taking out the bad jewelry—but before putting in the new jewelry—clean the area very thoroughly, back and front, with saline solution.
+I like to use basic saline solution, the kind you can get for $4 to $5 at any pharmacy.

 - If it's a nostril piercing, be sure to saturate a Q-tip with the saline solution and clean the site of the piercing on the inside of your nose as well.